-The scientific and technical information in this AIF relating to the Kay Mine Project is supported by the Kay Mine Technical Report entitled "43-101 Technical Report, Kay Mine Project, Yavapai County, Arizona, USA", dated June 23, 2021, effective May 21, 2021, prepared by Highlands Geoscience LLC.
-The Qualified Person responsible for the Kay Mine Technical Report is David S. Smith, MS, MBA, CPG, of Highlands Geoscience LLC.
+The following scientific and technical information is supported by the Kay Mine Technical Report entitled "43-101 Technical Report, Kay Mine Project, Yavapai County, Arizona, USA", dated June 23, 2021, effective May 21, 2021, prepared by Highlands Geoscience LLC.
+The Qualified Person responsible for the Kay Mine Technical Report is David S. Smith, MS, MBA, CPG, of Highlands Geoscience LLC, and the Vice-President, Exploration of the Company.
 The Kay Mine Technical Report has been filed with Canadian securities regulatory authorities under the Corporation's profile on SEDAR at www.sedar.com.
+The following scientific and technical information is presented as at the effective date of the Kay Mine Technical Report.

 The Kay Mine Technical Report contains more detailed information and is subject to certain assumption, qualifications and procedures described therein.
 Readers are encouraged to review the Kay Mine Technical Report in its entirety including the figures and tables contained therein.
-Any references cited within this excerpted information are provided in the Kay Mine Technical Report Reference should be made to the full text of the Kay Mine Technical Report.
+Any references cited within this excerpted information are provided in the Kay Mine Technical Report.
+Reference should be made to the full text of the Kay Mine Technical Report.
 The Kay Mine Technical Report is not and shall not be deemed to be incorporated by reference in this AIF, but the disclosure herein has been prepared with the consent of the author of the Kay Mine Technical Report and is qualified in its entirety by the Kay Mine Technical Report.